-- The standard corporate income tax rate is 20%.
-It has been temporarily increased to 25% for 2021 and to 23% for 2022. - A reduced rate applies to earnings derived from investments in specified sectors/regions - see insight #9 incentives. - Companies (other than banks, financial institutions, insurance companies and pension funds) offering at least 20% of their shares via their initial public offering on the Istanbul stock exchange are subject to a corporate income tax rate reduced by two percentage points, so 21% instead of 23% for 2022, for five years starting from the year of the IPO.
+- The standard corporate income tax rate is 25% for companies other than those in the financial sector.
+For financial sector companies, the corporate income tax rate is 30%. - A reduced rate applies to earnings derived from investments in specified sectors/regions - see insight #9 incentives. - Companies (other than banks, financial institutions, insurance companies, and pension funds) offering at least 20% of their shares via their first initial public offering (IPO) on the Istanbul stock exchange are subject to a CIT rate reduced by two percentage points (i.e. 23% instead of 25% for 2024) for five years starting from the year when the IPO is made.

-Starting from 2022, a corporate tax rate reduction of 1% is available on income generated from manufacturing and exportation.
-So, while the tax rate for other companies will be 23% in 2022, for qualifying manufacturers and exporters, it will be 22% for the portion of their income resulting from exporting and manufacturing activities.
+- A corporate tax rate reduction of 5% is available on income generated from export activities.
+So, while the tax rate for other companies will be 25%, for qualifying exporters, it will be 20% for the portion of their income resulting from exporting. - A corporate tax rate reduction of 1% is available on income generated from manufacturing activities. (i.e. 24% for the portion of income resulting from manufacturing.)